tm-a-t/telegram-bot-handbook/pages/book/messages/buttons.md

 A URL button acts like a link.

-In Bot API, such button turns into a [user mention](./markup#mention) button if you specify `tg://user?ID=123456789` as the URL.
-In Telegram API, user mention button is built in a separate way.
+In Bot API, a URL button can be converted to a [user mention](./markup#mention) button by specifying `tg://user?ID=123456789` as the URL.
+In Telegram API, user mention buttons are implemented differently.

 ![Link below the message](/pictures/ru/url-button.png)

 ### Switch-to-inline button

 A switch-to-inline button opens [bot inline mode](../interaction/inline).
-You can choose whether this button will open inline mode in the same chat or open a chat selection dialog first.
-You can also choose the text query which will show next to the bot's username after the button is clicked (the user may change it afterwards.)
+You can configure this button to open inline mode in the current chat or display a chat selection dialog first.
+You can also pre-fill a text query that will appear next to the bot's username (which the user can modify).

 <video controls loop muted preload="auto">
 <source src="/pictures/ru/switch-inline-button.webm" type="video/mp4">